Palace Theatre (Albany, New York)

 The Palace Theatre is an entertainment venue in downtown Albany, New York, located on the corner of Clinton Avenue (US 9) and North Pearl Street (NY 32).
 The theatre is operated by the Palace Performing Arts Center, Inc., a 501(c)(3) non-profit organization.
 Established in 1984 and incorporated as a not-for-profit corporation in 1989, the Palace Performing Arts Center, Inc. was created to operate the theatre and utilize its full potential as a cultural and entertainment center in Albany.

-It continues its tradition of hosting the finest in live entertainment with over 150 events annually, from public performances such as concerts, world-class ballet and dance, Broadway, educational programs, live comedy and classic movies to private events such as weddings, dance competitions, corporate events, and graduations.
-Home to the Grammy Award-winning Albany Symphony Orchestra, artists as diverse as the Rolling Stones, Jerry Seinfeld, Bruce Springsteen, Roy Orbison, Tony Bennett, Frank Zappa, and Melissa Etheridge have graced the Palace stage over the years.
+The venue hosts over 150 events annually, including concerts, dance performances, musicals, educational programs, live comedy, movie screetings, and even private events such as weddings, dance competitions, corporate events, and graduations.
+The Albany Symphony Orchestra regularly performs at the venue, other notable music artists have included the Rolling Stones, Jerry Seinfeld, Bruce Springsteen, Roy Orbison, Tony Bennett, Frank Zappa, and Melissa Etheridge.

 Designed by John Eberson, one of the world's foremost theatre architect of the time and well noted for his atmospheric theatre designs.
 The Radio Keith Orpheum (RKO) owned facility spared no expense in its design and boasted an ornate Austrian Baroque design with "atmospheric" elements in the auditorium.
 Though many changes have taken place since its opening, the Palace has retained most of its original design features, including an impressive brass chandelier in the main lobby, original murals painted by Hungarian artists Andrew Karoly and Louis Szanto and plaster beams in the fore-lobby painted to resemble carved wood.
 In 1979 it was listed on the National Register of Historic Places.
 Nine years later it was declared a contributing property to the Clinton Avenue Historic District.